 A collection of interviews with Stolen Generations Survivors were also recorded and developed into four themed videos for secondary school learning including Cultural Identity, Stolen Generations, Talking Our Truths & Healing Through Story and Arts.

-Please read cultural considerations carefully before viewing or teaching these resources.
+Please read the cultural considerations (described in the teachers guide) before viewing or teaching these resources.

 In connecting with the Elders’ stories through these resources, we acknowledge the Stolen Generations and their families, those who were separated and never found their way home, those who are still healing and those who continue to endure the intergenerational impact.